 The early settler towns in Australia and New Zealand were by no means solidly prosperous.
 Visitors were often surprised at the extent of powers poor immigrants were needed to provide labour for the commerce of the city, to work on its docks and for cartage.
-Large numbers of people eked out an existence (Vivin in rough, unlined rented cottages). of ontal powery refricted the lack of a strong industrial base on these sentler bowns, and the assessated in terminentent nature of work.
+Large numbers of people eked out an existence (Vivin in rough, unlined rented cottages). of ontal powery refricted the lack of a strong industrial base on these sentler towns, and the assessated in terminentent nature of work.
 Labourers were relatively poorly post, and their jobs were insecure.
 Coting ton the engr, in search of terminent labour, was delictricted cohinal leaguerieren, and sewored juillenses and old ago; The social problems of the colonal towns hove bearily on women and children, especially when husbands left their families to seeks work elsewhere.
-Prostitusion and children unning annie-were often militarious of such family deplenation. the nexts on an ing solv week in a lapse privers), as more affected in the result of the control of the control to put them on the right tracks, but this was not a major priority.
+Prostitusion and children running annie-were often militarious of such family deplenation. the nexts on an ing solv week in a lapse privers), as more affected in the second of t to put them on the right tracks, but this was not a major priority.
 The problems of the turban poor concerned churches far less than the challenge of the backblocks.
 In minterenti-century New Zealand 'home mission' focused on attempts to reach the people in out-of-the-say rural places.
 In Mastralla, the towns were larger and had more agencies, including the Melbourne City Mission, founded in 1854, the Anglican Home Mission Society is Studies (1856) and the trace central Methadite Mission 18883.
-As in Notation 2860 and the trace Central Methadite Mission 18883 and in Southers Central Methadite Mission 18883 and in Southers 4 AGENCY OF HOPE They need to tearn socialism and economics, mental science, movel philosophy, comparative religious.
+As in Notation 2860 and the trace Central Methadite Mission 18883 and in Southers of Mission 18883 and the same central Methadite Mission 18883 and its mission 18881 and the same foundation of the Mission 18883 and the same central Methadite Mission 18883 and the same foundation of the Mission 18883 and the same foundation 1889 and 1889 4 AGENCY OF HOPE They need to tearn socialism and economics, mental science, movel philosophy, comparative religious.
 We would demand that they had one year's experience in various forms of Jife bushman, watersider, motor mechanic, sailor His sermons were entertaining but never particularly religious, and his language was rough, crosks and direct.
 His vision of Centratangives as beginner, and the learned antiversary of the hosbitast Cey Mission he commerced that "religion was obtained as Cey Mission he commerced that "religion was belieft."
-His administ one one cacasion that he did not prepare sermons in dexili, often thinking them one while driving, and supposition, and their driving and their driving and service of their members, and this doubless explains both their colour and their emplicates."
-He have a quite contexture to a private mersh, firm deposing diverve an age where grounds than adultery."
-But he loved discring and included in manual Mission event, ordring the diseating and included Its insury Missions crown, deriving the distance of the influence of ABOUL Dagger Calder in 1975.
+His administ one one cacasion that he did not prepare sermons in dexili, often thinking them one while driving, and supposition, and their driving and service of the contract of their completers."
+He will not the contract of their completers will be a service of the contract of their completers of the learned quick contract on great mercan during view of the learned understanding and their charter on private mercan for ording the desired during and included in manual Musicine result of their language and desired and their confident plant of their contract of their language and their confident plant and their contract of their language and their confident plant and their contract of their language and their confident plant and their contract of their language and their confident plant and their contract of their language and their confident plant and their contract of their language and their confident plant and their contract of their language and their confident plant and their contract of their language and their languag diseating and included It is many Missions crown, advanting the data in fixed but the brisks with "gill come in the control of the control of ABOUL Dagger Calder in 1975.